September 14 2023 | 9 Min Read

 To be fair, it’s worth noting that this had been a logical approach for the company.

 They’d worked out of a smaller warehouse for some time.
 Added to that, they’d experienced a handful of entrenched production line difficulties in the past.
 Drop trailers had, historically at least, offered an effective workaround.
 The company had long since successfully resolved these underlying problems, but still, they couldn’t seem to shake that drop trailer dependence.
+They needed a way to gain insight into operations on a regular basis and know when to act and how.

 Stick a pin in that idea because it’s about to get more complicated.